Nassau Avenue station: Exits

 The station's full-time fare control is at the south end, which is the more heavily used of the station's two entry-exit points.
 A short staircase from each platform goes up to mezzanine level.
 On the Church Avenue-bound side, one exit-only turnstile and one High Entry/Exit Turnstile leads to two staircases going up to either western corners of Manhattan and Nassau Avenues.
 The Queens-bound side has the station's full-time turnstile bank, token booth, and two staircases going up to either eastern corners of the same intersection.
 A raised crossover connects the two sides both inside and outside fare control and is split in two by a steel fence.
 The mezzanine has mosaic directional signs in white lettering on a green background.
 G trains, which are about half the length of the 600 ft platform, stop near the south end of the station.

 Both platforms have an unstaffed platform-level fare control at their north end, with no crossover.
 On the Church Avenue-bound side, one exit-only turnstile and one High Entry/Exit Turnstile lead to a single staircase going up to the northwest corner of Norman and Manhattan Avenues.
-On the Queens-bound side, a single full height turnstile leads to a staircase going up to the northeast corner of the same intersection.
+On the Queens-bound side, a single full-height turnstile leads to a staircase going up to the northeast corner of the same intersection.

-In preparation for the 14th Street Tunnel shutdown in 2019, the split free/paid area at the south end of the station would have been reconfigured into an exclusively unpaid area.
-This would remove the free transfer between platforms, but would allow for increased flow from passengers entering and exiting the station.
+In preparation for the 14th Street Tunnel shutdown in 2019, it was initially planned to reconfigure the split free/paid area at the south end of the station into an exclusively unpaid area.
+This would have removed the free transfer between platforms, but would have allowed for increased flow from passengers entering and exiting the station.
+Though this was not done, a project to replace high-entry/exit turnstiles at the station with four low turnstiles was completed in January 2019.